sconover/wrong/README.markdown

-Wrong provides an assert method that takes a block, and interrogates the block to create rich assertion failure messages.
+Wrong provides a general assert method that takes a predicate block.
+Assertion failure messages are rich in detail.

 It's an offshoot of predicated. http://github.com/sconover/predicated